Skip to content

 Tags purged on move event

-With the same Content structure as above, the [Child] location is moved below [Parent2].
+With the same content structure as above, the [Child] location is moved below [Parent2].

-The new structure will then be:
+The new structure is then:

 1